-To arrange for a car to pick you up at the airport, contact Krishna Murthy at +91 9880265622 or email to email@example.com
+To arrange for a car to pick you up at the airport, contact Krishna Murthy by email (firstname.lastname@example.org) or call Anupama on +91 9845452759.

-Other options from Bangalore airport are to take a pre-paid taxi (approximately 2,000 rupees) or a bus or train into Mysore.
+Other options from Bangalore airport are to take a pre-paid taxi, bus or train into Mysore.
 The Shatabdi express train leaves from the Bangalore city railway station.
-Once on the Shatabdi Express, the ride takes about two hours.
+Once on the Shatabdi Express, the ride takes two hours.
 Karnataka State Road Transport Corporation bus terminal is also located directly across from Bangalore city railway station.
 The amount of time required from the airport into Bangalore city varies largely depending on traffic.
 Details for transport between the airport and Bangalore city are listed here.
 Upon arrival at the Mysore railway station or bus terminal, auto-rickshaws and taxis are readily available.

 Exchanging money, traveler’s checks, and finding ATMs that accept most bankcards are relatively easy in Mysore.

 The Green Hotel, the Metropole, Hotel Regaalis, and Dasaprakash Paradise Hotel are decent hotels in the neighborhood that provide safe and secure ways to land on your first trip to Mysore.
 After your arrival and registration at the Institute, inquire with Krishna Murthy regarding accommodations, scooter rental, and other necessities.
 Krishna Murthy has an office around the corner from the KPJAYI shala.